cross-solution/YawikDocs/source/installation.rst

 We assume, you have a running mongod.
 Otherwise check :ref:`getting a mongo db<get_mongo>`

 YAWIK should run on all operating systems, which support PHP (currently php 5.5 and php 5.6).
-Due to the changed in the php extentions for mongo (php-mongo and php-mongodb) YAWIK currently does not support php7.
+Due to the changed in the php extentions for mongo (php-mongo and php-mongodb).
 We'll wait for doctrine-mongodb-odm_ until they fully support PHP7.
 This means, you have to downgrade php on Ubuntu Xenial 16.04.
 Add the ondrej/php repository to your apt source lists.